LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/managers-all-connections-list.md

   * **Close conversation**
   * **Leave the conversation:** use this action in order to stop being an active participant and remove it from your My Connections list.
 This action is helpful if you joined a conversation that you do not want to take action on OR for a conversation that you’ve transferred or returned to queue and you’d like to remove from your lists.

 The new enhancements make it possible for agents to easily perform actions for an agent who is unavailable.
-Once you are in the conversation mode, simply filter the All Connections list to the left by the desired agent.
+Once you are in the conversation mode, simply filter the All Conversations list to the left by the desired agent.
 Once the agent has been selected, you will see only their conversations.
 You can now use the **+ Join Conversation** option and the actions menu to take the desired action.

 If you take an action on a conversation (e.g. send back to queue, transfer or takeover) that is currently being handled by an agent - they will be notified of the action.
 If the agent is in the conversation, a pop up will appear on their screen to let them know that they are no longer assigned to this conversation.
 If the agent doesn’t have the conversation open it will disappear from their My Connections list without notification.